- The CCS Browser is an educational tool designed to help the public learn more about CO2 capture and storage

 - Digital In Depth tool now available - CO2 Capture Project Phase Three

-The CO2 Capture Project (CCP) is a partnership of several major energy companies working together to advance the technologies that will underpin the deployment of industrial-scale CO2 capture and storage (CCS) in the oil & gas industry.
+CCP (CO2 Capture Project) is a group of major energy companies working together to advance the technologies that will underpin the deployment of industrial-scale CO2 capture and storage (CCS) in the oil & gas industry.